• Skip to primary navigation

 • Trader Joe's Lavash

-First, choose an oil-free lavash bread.
+First, you can choose an oil-free lavash bread.
 I used Atoria's whole grain lavash I found at Sprouts Market.

-• Aquafaba (the fluid in a can of chickpeas)
+• Aquafaba: Aquafaba is the liquid inside a can of chickpeas.

 For this lavash cracker recipe, I chose Herbes De Provence, a combination of an aromatic mixture of dried Provençal herbs and spices, which traditionally include thyme, basil, rosemary, tarragon, marjoram, oregano, and bay leaf.